agoric-labs/xsnap-pub/xsnap/documentation/Compartments.md

 ### options.loadHook(specifier)

-The `loadHook` option is an asynchronous function that takes a module specifier and returns a promise to a module record.
+The `loadHook` option is an asynchronous function that takes a module specifier and returns a promise to a module descriptor.

 The `loadHook` function is only called directly or indirectly by `Compartment.prototype.import` if the `moduleMap` has no property for the specifier and if the `moduleMapHook` returns `undefined` for the specifier.

-The `loadHook` function is useful if the module record is unavailable when constructing the compartment, or to create a module record dynamically.
+The `loadHook` function is useful if the module descriptor is unavailable when constructing the compartment, or to create a module descriptor dynamically.

 	const c = new Compartment({}, {}, {
 		async loadHook(specifier) {
-			return new StaticModuleRecord({ source:`export default "${specifier}"`});
+			return { source:`export default import.meta.uri`, meta: { uri: specifier } };
-		},
-		resolveHook(specifier) {
-			return specifier;
 		}
 	})
 	const nsa = await c.import("a");